Cascades/georgetattersall/content/project/mocap-ik-engine/index.md

 Anyway, the results can be seen in the video above.
 The input is a .bvh file (a mocap format), and at any frame the user can select nodes to be stretched out in a specified direction.
 The dampening variable is useful for when the target is out of reach as it reduces the effect of the algorithm on the output.

-If I were to improve on this I would most likely start with mouse picking, and my include some interpolation between new poses and old ones.
+If I were to improve on this I would most likely start with mouse picking, and may include some interpolation between new poses and old ones.